-Are guinea pigs good pets?
 Guinea pigs are really good pets and it is pretty straightforward to take care of them.
-When comparing them to a cat or a dog, they are a lot more affectionate than a cat and it is easier to have them around babies and young children.
-Guinea pigs are perfectly trainable pets and they can progressively learn stuff almost as much as a typical dog, which is amazing!
+They are a lot more affectionate than a cat and easier to have around babies and young children.
+Guinea pigs are perfectly trainable pets.
 They are very clean, healthy animals, and they live relatively long for a rodent.
-Guinea pigs are very affectionate pets, they can recognize their owners and make a strong relationship with them.
-When it comes to food, guinea pigs are herbivores and they love to eat.
-It is relatively easy to learn what food is safe for them and how to properly care for them.

 How Are Guinea Pigs as Pets?

 As for feeding, giving it a couple of small meals a day is very easy.
 Since they eat a lot of different vegetables, you can always have it ready for them.
-And yes, vegetables are very cheap!
 All in all, having a guinea pig will not cost you that much and will also keep your life hassle-free.

-Are guinea pigs good pets for kids?
-This is the question that most people want to know.
-Guinea pigs aren’t aggressive, and they aren’t prone to biting anyone for no reason, which makes them great pets for children.
+Guinea pigs aren’t aggressive.
+They aren’t prone to biting anyone for no reason, which makes them great pets for children.
 Some say that rabbits are also great, but we have to disagree with that statement.
 If we compare rabbits to guinea pigs, rabbits are just too fragile, and they are extremely easy to scare.